-One of the first things our customers do when they walk into the kitchen showroom is start looking at the kitchens on display.
+One of the first things our customers do when thinking about a kitchen renovation is to walk into a kitchen showroom and start looking at the kitchens on display.
 In scale, the cabinetry is the most dominant visual feature of the kitchen.
 But it is more – it determines the functionality of the kitchen.
 This post will explain why.

 So, what are the different cabinetry elements that matter?

 - Style – traditional, modern or something in between.